 3. It’s important to have control over your content

-A hosting account allows you to control and keep your files in a safe place.
-I have been using Bluehost for all of my own sites for years.
+A hosting account allows you to have access to your files in a safe place.
+I have been hosting all my sites on Bluehost for years.
 To be upfront, I must disclose that I have an affiliate relationship with them.
 That means that if you click on this link, I will receive a small amount of compensation if you purchase an account at no extra cost to you.

 Affiliate income is one way bloggers make money.